Love, Champagne and Oysters

 ÄNG’s concept revolves around using ingredients that grow close to home and creating unforgettable dishes.
 Having researched the area, Filip found the perfect supplier: local Lotta Klemming, the only female oyster diver in Sweden.
 She and her family dive for oysters year-round, pausing only in the very hot months of July and August, when mating season is on.
 A caring move that matches Filip’s reverence not only for the ingredient itself but for the context it lives in.

-“I’m very happy they don’t dive for them when they are reproducing, that’s not very common because it is quite tough economically.
+“I’m very happy they don’t dive for them when they are reproducing, that’s not very common because it’s quite tough economically.
 Most oysters worldwide are sold during summer.”

 The oysters can be preserved in butter and served during the off-season, but if the freshness of recently picked oysters sounds appealing, save your visit to Ästad Vingård for the coldest months.
 You might be lucky enough to taste the dish paired with the vineyard’s own sparkling wine.